 - a Pressure meter

 - b Gauge manifold

 - c Low-pressure valeve (Lo)

 - d High-pressure valve (Hi)

-- Charging hoses
+- e Charging hoses

-- f Vacuum pump g Service port
+- f Vacuum pump

-- y Service po
+- g Service port

 - h Valve lids

-- Gas stop valve Liquid stop valve
+- i Gas stop valvej Liquid stop valve

 - 1 Vacuum the system until the pressure on the manifold indicates -0.1 MPa (-1 bar).

-2 Leave as is for 4-5 minutes and check the pressure:
+- 2 Leave as is for 4-5 minutes and check the pressure:

-If the pressure Then Does not change There is no moisture in the system.
+If the pressure Then There is no moisture in the system.
 This procedure is finished.

-Increases There is moisture in the system.
+If the pressure Then There is moisture in the system.
 Go to the next step.